 As a result, a two year old Kia model will still have five years' worth of manufacturer warranty left to take advantage of - although there is a mileage cap that you need to be aware of.

 In addition, if you choose a younger car, it can mean that you receive more advanced technology and safety features compared to a model that is just a couple of years older.

 The physical condition of a car, driving behaviour of the previous owner(s) and where it has been driven are arguably the most important factors when it comes to picking a used car.

 No matter how old the car is or how many miles it's driven, it needs to have been well looked after in terms of keeping to the manufacturer's servicing schedule and replacing worn parts where necessary.

 A young car in terms of age with a high number of miles on the clock shouldn't instantly raise a red flag.
-In some cases, this can be advantageous because it suggests the car has largely been driven on motorways on long trips, meaning the brakes, clutch, gearbox and other key components suffer less wear and tear compared to stop-start city driving.
+In some cases, this can be advantageous because it suggests the car could have largely been driven on motorways and long trips, meaning the brakes, clutch, gearbox and other key components suffer less wear and tear compared to stop-start city driving.

 Similarly, cars that are driven for longer periods at high speeds have the advantage of maintaining the engine's operating temperature long enough to boil and remove excess moisture from the engine and exhaust system.
 Corrosion and blockages can also affect suspension, engine and transmission components when fluids aren't constantly flowing through them.

 However, if the car has predominantly been used for shorter journeys around town (e.g. as a taxi, by a driving instructor or by a district nurse), the clutch, gearbox and brakes are likely to be more worn.
 The condition of residential and city roads will also accelerate the wear of the car's tyres.